The Verb To Get Can Sometimes Be Overused In Writing

 Mixing formality with get

-Because get is usually an informal verb, you need to be careful not to use it when you are writing in a more formal style.
+Because get is usually an informal verb, you should avoid using it when you are writing in a more formal style.

-One of the most common issues is when you mix formality in a single sentence.
+One of the most common issues is mixing formality in a single sentence.

 As soon as he got home, he prepared a quick dinner for himself.
 (Mixed)